faj0324/crack-detection-/README.md

 The detections are sent over MQTT, so the camera script and the dashboard are separate programs that talk to each other.

-There is only one class in this project: `crack`.
+There is only one class in this project: `crack`. l

 ---